 PG&E compressed natural gas account holders will automatically receive the Clean Fuel Rebate as an annual credit on their bill.
 There is no need to apply.

 The Clean Fuel Rebate amount varies for each customer and is based on that customer's consumption of compressed natural gas from one of PG&E's fueling stations during the Rebate Period, which is the time period associated with the rebate.

 To receive a rebate, customers must have an active PG&E compressed natural gas account on the G-NGV2 rate schedule at the time of the rebate distribution and have purchased compressed natural gas through this PG&E compressed natural gas account within the Rebate Period.
-The rebate period is generally the prior calendar year – for example, the 2021 Clean Fuel Rebate will be October 1, 2016 through September 30, 2017.
+The rebate period is generally the prior calendar year – for example, the 2021 Clean Fuel Rebate will cover consumption from January 1 to December 31, 2020.

-The first rebate was issued in 2017 and is expected to be an annual rebate.
-The rebate is expected to continue through 2020 but may be modified or discontinued at any time without notice.
+The first rebate was issued in 2017 and has been applied annually afterwards.
+The rebate is expected to continue through 2023 but may be modified or discontinued at any time without notice.